-As at December 31, 2020, management has determined that the White Mountain project remained in precommercial production stage.
-Costs associated with the commissioning of new assets, in the pre-commercial period before they are operating in the way intended by management, are capitalized, net of any preproduction revenues.
+As at September 22, 2020, the date of the disposition of controlling interest in Hudson Greenland, management has determined that the White Mountain project remained in pre-commercial production stage.
+Costs associated with the commissioning of new assets, in the pre-commercial period before they are operating in the way intended by management, are capitalized, net of any pre-production revenues.
 Commercial production is deemed to have occurred when management determines that, amongst other items, the completion of operational commissioning of major well components has been reached, operating results are being achieved consistently for a period of time, and there are indicators that these operating results will continue, all of which involve management judgments.
-The White Mountain Project has not yet reached commercial production.